Expository Text Generation: Imitate, Retrieve, Paraphrase: Method

 \subsection{Retriever}

 In order to effectively produce the information described in the content plan, we seek to narrow the search space of where these facts could occur.
 Thus, given a stylistic content plan $y_i$ produced by the Imitator, the Retriever $p(x|y_i)$ searches for the top-$k$ candidate facts $x \subseteq \mathcal{C}$ that contain the content described in $y_i$.
-We find that existing retrievers, such as DPR \cite{karpukhin2020dense} and BM25 \cite{robertson1995okapi}, fail to complete this task, as the hallucinated entities in the content plan $y_i$ impair these models' search capabilities.
-For example, when generating an expository document for \emph{ML history}, the content plan $y_i$ may be the sentence ``Machine learning was named by Noam Chomsky in 1984.''
-The hallucinated terms ``Noam Chomsky'' and ``1984'' should be ignored when searching for the correct facts, but we find that DPR and BM25 still weigh these terms in their implementations.
+We find that existing retrievers, such as DPR \cite{karpukhin2020dense} and BM25 \cite{robertson1995okapi}, may struggle to complete this task, as the hallucinated factual entities in the content plan $y_i$ impair these models' search capabilities.
+For example, when generating an expository text for \emph{ML history}, the content plan $y_i$ may be the sentence ``Machine learning was named by Noam Chomsky in 1984.''
+The factual entities ``Noam Chomsky'' and ``1984'' should be ignored when searching for the correct facts, but DPR and BM25 still weigh these terms in their implementations.

-To address this issue, we fine-tune DistilBERT \cite{sanh2019distilbert} with the task of classifying the position of each sentence in the expository document.
-In doing so, we find that DistilBERT more effectively ignores hallucinated entities during retrieval, which we analyze in \cref{sec:retriever_analysis}.
-DistilBERT performs fairly well on the classification task, given the consistent, logical format and style of expository documents within the same domain.
+To address this issue, we fine-tune DistilBERT \cite{sanh2019distilbert} with the task of classifying the index of each sentence of the expository texts in the training set (e.g. first sentence is labeled as 0).
+In doing so, DistilBERT gives lower token attribution scores for factual entities, as sentences from different expository texts with the same index will not share these entities (Analyzed in \cref{sec:retriever_analysis}).
+DistilBERT performs fairly well on the classification task, given the consistent organization and style of expository texts in the training set.

 We compute the relevance of each sentence $x_j \in \mathcal{C}$ to the content plan $y_i$ by taking the dot product of $x_j$ and $y_i$, both embedded by DistilBERT.
 To obtain these embeddings, we feed each sentence through the classifier and take its representation in the last layer, averaged over all tokens: